colhountech/Asteroids2D/01-README.md

 * The first line tell us to run the `handleKeyDown` code whenever a key is being pressed down.
 * The  next line tell us to run the `handleKeyUp` code whenever a key is being lifted up.

-So, in our handler, all we need to do is check to see if one of our special command keys is being pressed: left arrow key, right arrow key and up arrow key.
-If we wanted to add more commands later (like a fire button), we would tell one of our handlers to check for this command too.
+So, in our handler, all we need to do is check to see if one of our special keys are being pressed: left arrow key, right arrow key and up arrow key, then map this to a command: turn left, turn right, move forward.
+If we wanted to add more commands later (like a fire button) and map them to keys, we would add this our handlers later on.

 OK.
 That' pretty much it.
 Not much there.
 The rest of the code are blocks of code wrapped that we can use when we need.
 They are called `function`s and they all look like this: